deedeecx330/skyhook/README.md

 -   Ability to run off both local and remote IPFS nodes

 # Usage
-Simply running skyhook with no arguments gives the user a list of available commands:
+Simply running Skyhook with no arguments gives the user a list of available commands:

 ```
     skyhook clear history - Delete everything from history